An academic school with a flexible and engaging curriculum

 ‘Darwin and Evolution Week’ included Kew Gardens, the Natural History Museum and Lyme Regis for Fossil hunting.

-2019's art themed week will involve a residential adventure for the whole Lower School to Cornwall where they will be visiting The Tate at St Ives, the Eden project and the Leach Pottery.
+2019's art themed week involved a residential adventure for the whole Lower School to Cornwall where they visited Tate at St Ives, the Eden project and the Leach Pottery.

 The college has focused on the well-being and educational development of the students, and on creating the desired ethos; students often articulated their extremely positive views about college life.
 The fulfilment of the aim to foster mutual respect, challenge prejudice and to develop an imaginative and informed attitude, is exemplified by the students’ excellent behaviour.